GHDDI-AILab/Targeting2019-nCoV/docs/drug_candidates.md

-## Drugs in pipeline for 2019-nCoV
+## Drug candidates for 2019-nCoV

-The table below shows the identified drugs in no particular order.
+The table below shows the identified candidates in no particular order.
 Only ones with preclinical and clinical records for 2019-nCoV were collected from different sources.
 Those suggested by expert systems or predictive models and traditional Chinese herbs were excluded.

 | Drug Name          | Structure                                                    | MoA                                         | Indication                                                   | DrugBank URL                                     | Anti-2019nCoV Evidence          | Reference                                                    |
 | ------------------ | ------------------------------------------------------------ | ------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------ | ------------------------------- | ------------------------------------------------------------ |